panpf/sketch/docs/wiki/animated_image.md

 | sketch-animated-webp      | [AnimatedWebpDecoderProvider]             | android api 28+: [ImageDecoderAnimatedWebpDecoder]</br>android api 27-: Not supported</br>non android: [SkiaAnimatedWebpDecoder] | ✅(API 28) | ✅   | ✅       | ✅   |
 | sketch-animated-heif      | [ImageDecoderAnimatedHeifDecoderProvider] | [ImageDecoderAnimatedHeifDecoder]                                                                                                | ✅(API 30) | ❌   | ❌       | ❌   |

+> [!TIP]
+> The webp animation decoder that comes with the sketch-animated-webp module does not support
+> android api 27 and below.
+If necessary, please refer to [PenfeizhouAnimatedWebpDecoder] in the
+> sample and combine it with the https://github.com/penfeizhou/APNG4Android library for android
+> Supported by api 27 and below

 ## Install component

 Before loading animations, you need to select one of the above components and configure